-- If you are filtering river water or pond water or even rain water, boil it first.
+- If you are filtering river water or pond water or even rainwater, boil it first.
 Boiling at 100 degrees kills all the bacteria and viruses.
 Boiling beforehand always ensures additional safety.

 What Are the WHO Standards for Drinkable Water?

 The World Health Organization has devised some criteria or standards that define safe water.
 The water filtered by activated charcoal is capable of meeting these standards largely.
-Though the filter is made out of scratch, the filtered water is very pure and fulfils all the parameters of safe water, which is your dire need during survival.
+Though the filter is made out of scratch, the filtered water is very pure and fulfills all the parameters of safe water, which is your dire need during survival.
 Some basic standards are mentioned below.

 - Should be free from all pathogenic agents, e.g. Escherichia coli.

-- Should be free from harmful chemical substances, e.g. heavy metals like Arsenic (As), Lead (Pb), Mercury (Hg), Cadmium (Cd) etc.
+- Should be free from harmful chemical substances, e.g. heavy metals like Arsenic (As), Lead (Pb), Mercury (Hg), Cadmium (Cd), etc.

 - Should come from a known safe source.

 - Usable for domestic purposes.

 Activated charcoal water filters are gaining more popularity as survival filters.
 Be it large scale or small scale, you can easily make it with the materials available around you.
 By now you have learned how to make an activated charcoal water filter, the advantages of using activated charcoal in your survival filters, and all the important stuff related to it.

 Thank you for holding your breath and reading this entire article.
 I hope this article helped you prepare for survival situations.
 Good luck with building your activated charcoal filter and ensuring a safe water supply!
 Have a great day.